mttpgn/normie-vaganza/README.md

 ## Licensing
 I've chosen to get videos that meet the criteria for public domain or other Creative Commons licensing.
-In the future, the filter may be tightened further so that only Public Domain videos are streamed, since I am not sure whether or not tweeting out the "Now PLaying" meets the requirements for attribution.
+In the future, the filter may be tightened further so that only public domain videos are streamed since I am not sure whether or not tweeting what's "Now Playing" meets the requirements for attribution.

 Twitch's terms of service do not allow for the streaming of copyrighted content.